West coast USA road trip itinerary

 Would you like to read more about West Coast USA?

-Get one of these amazing guide books:
+Get one of these amazing guidebooks:

-Lonely Planet Southwest USA’s Best Trips
+Lonely Planet Best Road Trips USA

 This article was published in January 2017.
-Last update: November 2021.
+Last update: February 2024.

 Hi, and how nice of you to read this disclaimer!
 As you may understand, maintaining a website like this is not free.
 That is why some of the links in this article are affiliate links.
 If you use these links to book or buy anything, I’ll get a small commission at no extra cost to you.
 Thank you!
 Support this website.